DreamConspiracy/Risk-Boardgame-Probability-Model/README.md

 # Risk-Boardgame-Probability-Model

-This is a barebones implementation of Nestor1's algorithm for calculating probabilities in Risk.
+This is a module for calculating probabilites in Risk.
+The core algorithm was created by Nestor15.
 While his implementation is intended to be used as a standalone application, this implementation is intended to be used as a module to support another application.

 ### Risk